Skip to main content

 Instructions

-Permanently delete a markdown note.
-The note is removed from disk directly (not moved to a trash folder), and this server has no undo — recovery depends on your own backups or sync history.
-After deletion it no longer appears in search results or backlinks, and links to it from other notes become broken (detectable via vault_get_outgoing_links).
-Protected paths (About Me/, Daily Notes/) are refused to prevent accidental loss of memory or daily notes.
+Permanently delete a markdown note — removed from disk directly (no trash, no undo).
+After deletion, links to it from other notes become broken (detectable via vault_get_backlinks).
+Protected paths (About Me/, Daily Notes/) are refused.

 When to use: Removing a note you no longer need.
 Prefer vault_delete_memory for removing individual dated entries from About Me/ memory files.